 Our “Ship” (Hotel)

-We have selected Le Grand Hôtel de Tours as our official hotel for this tour.
+We have selected Le Grand Hôtel de Tours as our official hotel for the main four night stay on this tour.
 It is a historic building (constructed in 1927) and now rated as a four star hotel, and is conveniently located close to the train station, near to several nice inner-city parks, the city hall, and in the middle of retail shopping, supermarkets, and major stores such as Galeries Lafayette.

 They offer a choice of different room types, plus several large suites.